goharbor/harbor/tests/testcases/Group1-user-management/1-09-admin-create-delete-user.md

-Test 1-09 - Admin User Create, Delete and Recreate a User(DB Mode)
+Test 1-09 - Admin User Create, Delete and Recreate a User
 =======

 # Purpose:

-To verify that an admin user can create/delete/recreate a user when users are managed locally by Harbor (DB mode).
+To verify that an admin user can create/delete/recreate a user using local database authentication.

 # References:
 User guide